-(d) Fair value of financial instruments not carried at fair value
+e.
+Fair value of financial instruments not carried at fair value

-The carrying value of trade receivables and trade payables are assumed to approximate their fair values.
+The carrying value of trade receivables and trade payables are assumed to approximate their fair values due to their short-term nature.

 Net assets attributable to unit holders' carrying value differs from its fair value (deemed to be redemption price for individual units) due to differences in valuation inputs.
 This difference is not material in the current or prior year.